Castelnuovo-Mumford regularity of unprojections and the Eisenbud-Goto regularity conjecture: Projection and unprojection

-An {\it unprojection} is the reverse process of a projection.
-In this section, we explain about unprojections associated to birational linear projections whose centers are points.
-For more complicated and theoretical approach to the unprojection, consult with \cite{reid2000graded}.
+\emph{Unprojection} is the reverse process of projection.
+In this section we outline projections from a point and associated unprojections from the perspective of \emph{Green's partial elimination theory} \cite{green1998generic}.
+For another approach to unprojections consult with \cite{reid2000graded}.